Learn to Earn (LtE)

 Learn to Earn (LtE) is a nonprofit skills development and job creation organisation that works with unemployed people from socially and economically disadvantaged backgrounds.
 Learn to Earn seeks to develop people, especially unemployed people, socially, economocially, emotionally and spiritually.
 The vision is 'to eradicate uemployment, and other legacies of injustice in South Africa and Africa'.
 Through providing a programme that recognises human dignity and the human right to live a meaningful life, we aim to assist individuals to regain their self-respect.
 We do this by empowering them to provide for themselves and for their families.

-LtE seeks to appoint a Technical Skills/Community Development Trainer, based in based at its Hermanus Branch, Western Cape.
+LtE seeks to appoint a Technical Skills/Community Development Trainer, based at its Hermanus Branch, Western Cape.

 - Promote and marketing the Skills Courses on offer at Learn to Earn;

-- Provide training in General Technical Skills ranging from Basic Woodwork, Electrical, Plumbing and Gardening to LtE students focusing on a holistic approach;
+- Provide training in General Technical Skills ranging from Basic Woodwork, Electrical, Plumbing and Building to LtE students focusing on a holistic approach;

 - Align the Technical Skills Modules on the NQF and accredit the course with the relevant SETA;